nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/authentication-and-user-management/authentication-and-user-management-tutorials/how-to-assign-a-task-to-the-user-manager.md

 ### Create a Document Property to Store the User Manager

 To complete this use case, we will use a technical document property to store the manager information.
-For this tutorial, we will use the `File` schema, and create a `file_schema:manager` property, of type `String` (using the Default Nuxeo Platform Configuration external template)
+For this tutorial, we will use the `File` schema, and create a `file_schema:manager` property, of type `User/Group`, with a restriction to be exclusively a User.

 ### Create the Users